Aaron De La Cerda

 Aaron grew up in California’s Central San Joaquin Valley where at a young age he discovered his passion for horticulture and growing his own food.
 He used his green thumb to educate himself and his friends and family on how to grow and harvest their own food right at home.

 While attending UC Merced Aaron got involved with community outreach and initiatives addressing resource allocation.
 He also worked to increase access to fresh fruits by mapping and harvesting from local fruit trees and edible landscapes, then sharing with the individuals that needed food as well as the local food pantries.
-He relocated to East Oakland in 2013 to employ his knowledge of addressing social issues through educating youth around personal development, sustainability, and horticulture.
+He relocated to East Oakland in 2013 to employ his knowledge of addressing social issues through assisting youth around personal & professional development, sustainability, and horticulture.